WakiMak/trentent.github.io-forked/_posts/2018-04-30-meltdown-spectre-performance-analysis.md

 If not, than the curve is fairly easy. Â At user X we start to see performance degrade so X-1 is our capacity.

-If yes, at what point does performance degrade so much that adding users stops making sense? Â Using the &#8220;without Citrix this is how it performs on the desktop&#8221; can be helpful to establish a minimum level of performance that the Citrix solution cannot cross.
+If yes, at what point does performance degrade so much that adding users stops making sense? Â Using the "without Citrix this is how it performs on the desktop" can be helpful to establish a minimum level of performance that the Citrix solution cannot cross.

-Lastly, if you have network bound applications, and you have an appropriately designed Citrix solution where the app servers sit immediately beside the network resources on super-high bandwidth, ultra-low latency you may never experience performance degradation (lucky you!). Â However, you may hit resource constraints in these scenarios. Â Eg, although performance of the application is dependent on network, the application itself uses 1GB of RAM per instance of the application &#8212; you&#8217;ll be limited pretty quickly be the amount of RAM you can have in your VM&#8217;s. Â These cases are generally preferred because the easy answer to increase capacity is \*more hardware\* but sometimes you can squeeze some more users with software like AppSense or WEM.
+Lastly, if you have network bound applications, and you have an appropriately designed Citrix solution where the app servers sit immediately beside the network resources on super-high bandwidth, ultra-low latency you may never experience performance degradation (lucky you!). Â However, you may hit resource constraints in these scenarios. Â Eg, although performance of the application is dependent on network, the application itself uses 1GB of RAM per instance of the application - you'll be limited pretty quickly be the amount of RAM you can have in your VM's. Â These cases are generally preferred because the easy answer to increase capacity is \*more hardware\* but sometimes you can squeeze some more users with software like AppSense or WEM.

 # Spectre on Performance

-So what is the impact Spectre has on performance &#8212; speed and/or capacity?
+So what is the impact Spectre has on performance - speed and/or capacity?

 If Spectre simply makes a task take longer, but you can fit the same number of tasks on a given VM/Host/etc. then the impact is only on speed.
 Example: a task that took 5 seconds at 5% CPU utilization now takes 10 seconds at 5% CPU utilization. Â Ideally, the capacity should be identical even though the task now takes twice as long.